yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 1. Define `struct Options : public CommandOptions`.
 2. Store one `Options m_options`.
 3. Return `m_options` from both `GetOptions()` overloads.
-4. Keep command-specific validation inside setter methods.
+4. Keep option-local normalization and validation inside setter methods.
+5. Keep cross-field or semantic validation inside `ValidateOptions()`.

 This is the preferred extension point for new command parameters.